vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 With a predictable velocity, the product manager can start to make hard decisions and weigh tradeoffs between features.
 They're forced to think more critically about their  list of features, and will start to value evidence-based approaches to deciding what to build.
 Deadlines are forcing functions for lean validation and constant re-prioritization based on learning, since it's really the only way they're going to ensure that they've created something valuable by the deadline.

-# DATED TOPICS BELOW
-# DATED TOPICS BELOW
-# DATED TOPICS BELOW
-# DATED TOPICS BELOW
-# DATED TOPICS BELOW

-Below are sections that are dated.

-Feedback needed as to how much effort we should put into modernizing them.

 ## (DATED) Q: How can we scale these practices in large, traditional enterprises?
 {{< callout >}}
 See our white paper about [How to Scale Agile Software Development with Product Teams in the Enterprise](https://tanzu.vmware.com/content/white-papers/how-to-scale-agile-software-development-with-product-teams-in-the-enterprise)
 {{</ callout >}}

-TL;DR: Build teams around architecture, not architecture around teams.
+Build teams around architecture, not architecture around teams.

 With new products and startup companies it is common to start off with a handful of teams building new [greenfield applications](https://en.wikipedia.org/wiki/Greenfield_project).
 As those applications grow, you'll quickly discover that it's too much for one team to handle.
 So how do you scale it?
 And what about your existing product portfolio?
 When you start surgically applying lean, agile, and UCD teams to it, how will they integrate with the existing team structures?

 We've learned quite a few lessons about how to successfully scale these practices ourselves while building [TAS - Tanzu Application Services](https://tanzu.vmware.com/application-service).
 We have hundreds of engineers, product managers, designers, program managers, and directors spread across the globe.

-Here are a few of rules when going from small to big:

 #### Rule #1: Scale slowly

 Don't go from 20 to 200 overnight.
 Don't jump from 1 team in 1 location to 10 teams in 10 locations.
 Don't lower your hiring bar in order to scale.
 Start small, and build slowly.
 Go from one team to two teams – in the same location.
 Go from one location to two locations – in the same time zone.
 Retrospect on scaling all along the way, adding just enough leadership and inventing new practices and communication patterns to keep teams efficient and healthy.

 #### Rule #2: Distribute teams based on architectural boundaries
-**_NOTE: NOT SURE WHAT TO DO WITH THIS SECTION_**

-TAS has a plugin architecture—a set of well-defined APIs and extension points.
-You can plug Buildpacks, service brokers, lgging utilities.
-Performance monitoring systems.
-And on and on.
-But underneath the hood, TAS also has a core distributed system.
-The teams that build that core distributed system all have to work together closely.
-Based on our experiences, we recommend you keep closely collaborating teams like this in the same location, and only spread them out geographically once you've proven it works well in one place.
-But the teams building at the well defined architectural seams – like service broker teams, for example, on TAS – are much easier to distribute to other locations.
-The plugin teams have minimal communication requirements with folks working on the core distributed system, since they're operating at a well defined plugin point and working in largely independent problem domains.

-This second rule is sometimes referred to as the "inverse Conway maneuver" (in reference to [Mel Conway's "law"](https://en.wikipedia.org/wiki/Conway%27s_law)—his assertion that "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations").
+This second rule is sometimes referred to as the "inverse Conway maneuver" in reference to [Mel Conway's "law"](https://en.wikipedia.org/wiki/Conway%27s_law):

+> Organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations".

 In other words, if you're not careful, your architecture will reflect the structure of your organization—which means you'll be creating architectural boundaries to suit your people, instead of organizing your people to suit the architecture demanded by the actual product.

+Let's take one of our own products as an example.
+Tanzu Application Service, like many well-designed systems, has a plugin architecture -- a set of well-defined APIs and extension points.
+You can plug in Buildpacks, service brokers, logging utilities, performance monitoring systems, and more.
+But underneath the hood, TAS also has a core distributed system, built by distributed teams that must collaborate closely.

+Based on our experiences, we recommend you keep closely collaborating teams like these in the same or close time zone, ideally in the same location, and only spread them out geographically once you've proven it works well "in one place."
+The teams building at the well-defined architectural boundaries are much easier to distribute to other locations.
+The plugin teams have minimal communication requirements with folks working on the core distributed system, since they're operating at a well-defined plugin point and working in largely independent problem domains.

 "That's all well and good for the new products I scale," you might be saying to yourself, "but what all of my existing teams and products?
 When I want to apply lean, UCD, and agile engineering practices to them in order to optimize my existing business, how do I do it?"

 Let's set aside the funding and management adjustments you'll need to make to support these folks for a second, and talk specifically about the engineering challenges here.

 1. As you start to optimize the underlying application codebases and infrastructure, you'll need to carefully retrofit automated tests on top of it so that your teams can refactor or rewrite portions of it in order to solve for the engineering pains present in the legacy architecture or meet the new business objectives.
-This isn't TDD 101; it's advanced testing.
+This isn't [TDD 101](/learningpaths/application-development/test-driven-development/); it's advanced testing.
 You'll need highly skilled practitioners in order to do this effectively.
-Work with your directors to find these practitioners, and to grow more of them.
+Work with your engineering leadership to find these practitioners, and to grow more of them.
 2. You'll need to align certain teams vertically, instead of slicing them up horizontally.
 You have all kinds of cross-cutting domains in your legacy architecture (take authentication as the universal example—a domain that cuts across most, if not all, of your applications).
 You'll need to organize teams around business capabilities, not technologies.
 As Martin Fowler[ points out](https://youtu.be/wgdBVIX9ifA?t=6m30s), the common misconception that companies have when it comes to microservices is that microservice architectures means that you have a team that only owns the microservice API and nothing else.
 But if you look at Amazon, the archetype for the microservice architecture playing out at scale in a company,[ they instead organized their teams around business capabilities.](https://aws.amazon.com/modern-apps/faqs/) They have an order team, a shipping team, a catalog team, etc. Each of these build services, true.
 But they also own their business capability end to end, all the way to the end user.
 They own the experience, and how that experience plays out in the various software products their particular business capability is present in.

-## (DATED) Q: Why do we prefer clients work with us in a collocated or virtual "Lab" environment?

-We didn't always encourage clients to join us in our offices or set up Labs-like office of their own.
-The Tanzu Labs services organization we know today has its roots in a small consulting company which originally had no offices at all, and long before our Zoom-enabled world.
-A hand-picked crew of uber-XP consultants would travel to client sites (very often enterprises) and attempt incremental XP transformation.

-Even though we had many great clients and projects, the incremental XP transformation never really worked.

-The real challenge was this: XP is a system of practices that you "dial to 11."
-Pair—all the time.
-TDD—all the time.
-Deliver—all the time.
-Improve—all the time.
-When you do all of these things, all the time, you see their value.
-They complement each other and reinforce each other.

-This can be extremely hard to do while embedded within a client's existing office, surrounded by and constantly influenced by a company culture they hope to change.
-Clients struggled to escape all of their obligations and distractions in their workplace long enough to actually try all the practices holistically, making it difficult to show them to experience and appreciate the full value of XP.

-It doesn't really work if only some people on a team pair, while other people build up knowledge silos.
-It doesn't work if some people on a team TDD, while others don't TDD, breaking the tests.
-It doesn't really work if some teams works together physically, with constant high-bandwidth communication, while others are physically isolated, constantly trying to play catch up.

-If you only crank up the knobs halfway, you don't get half the value.

-So we had a hypothesis—our clients would understand and adopt the practices better if they first had a chance to learn them in a "clean room" or lab environment.
-We built an office in San Francisco hired some amazing consultants there.
-We started working with SF-based clients who worked out of our office to validate the hypothesis.

-And it worked.
-Clients were able to extract much more value from engagements when we took them out of their environments and brought them into our labs.
-We were able to crank up all the knobs to 11—on day one!

-Often our clients are asking us to effect a profound behavior change in members of their organization.
-The leaders in our customer's organizations have 3 levers for behavior change:

-* They can change a person's understanding of what is expected of them
-* They can change the physical environment where someone is working
-* They can change the peers around the person

-By bringing clients into our space, we can profoundly change a person's peers, environment, and expectations.
-In contrast, when we work out of a clients space, we typically have no control over their environment, their peers, or their expectations, and as a result we find it much harder to deliver the desired changes.

 ## (TBD) Q: What's our opinion of SAFe?
 Coming Soon!